takiananasek/Car-Racing-Game/README.md

 # Car-Racing-Game
 Windows Form Application.
 Simple game where the player has to avoid enemies and collect coins.
 The game ends when a player hits the enemy car.

-⬆⬇ steering the car with up and down keys.
+⬆⬇ steering the car with keyboard, speeding up and slowing down when needed

 ⛔When the car crashes the enemy, the game ends.